Table of Contents:

 Fake ecommerce websites are popular among spoofers.
 There are two types of fake online stores: those that aim to harvest details or money from unsuspecting shoppers, and those that pretend to be a legitimate brand but sell counterfeit items.
 Both are highly damaging to customers and legitimate businesses.

 How do you even know your website is being spoofed until it’s too late and a customer leaves you a terrible review?
 The best way to detect and prevent website spoofing before it starts ruining your brand reputation is through automated, 24/7 brand protection software.
-Red Points’ Domain Monitoring Service is constantly scanning the web for any suspiciously similar websites and sending out automatic takedown requests.
+Red Points’ Domain Monitoring Service is constantly scanning the web for any suspiciously similar websites and sending out automatic takedown requests to hosting providers or registrars.

 While everything you create is covered under copyright or trademark law, you may not be protected in a court of law unless you officially register your business trademarks and copyright your content.
 Even if you are not registered, you can still legally put the trademark and copyright signs on your website, which might just help to scare off unscrupulous copycats.